How Your Interests Can Affect Your Social Success

 - Spending what seems like an unreasonable amount of money on your interest.

-- Knowing waaaaay too much about your interest, especially about small details.
+- Knowing waaaaay too much about your interest, especially tiny details.

 - Putting aside more important or essential activities to pursue your interest.

-- Accomplishing goals that seem pointless for most people.
+- Accomplishing interest-related goals that seem pointless for most people.

 Going on about your interests to people who don't care about them